mattwilson1024/mocklify/README.md

 > `generate(count: number, factory: MockFactory<T>)`

 The `generate` method generates a specific number of new objects using the provided factory function.

-This is useful for procedurally generating sample data if it does not need to be realistic.
+This is useful if you need mock objects that are not based on a predefined set of examples.

+The function takes two parameters:
+- The number of items to generate
-A mock factory is a function which, given the index, returns a new object.
+- A factory function which, given the index, returns a new mock object.

 ```typescript
 export const MOCK_USER_FACTORY = (index: number): IUser => {